Tahiti

+Tahiti was called Otaheite in earlier European documents: this is a rendering of the Tahitian phrase ʻo Tahiti, which is typically pronounced [ʔotaˈhɛiti].

 Geography

 Tahiti is the highest and largest island in French Polynesia lying close to Moʻorea island.
 It is located 4400 km south of Hawaiʻi, 7900 km from Chile, 5700 km from Australia.

 The island is 45 km across at its widest point and covers an area of 1045 km2.
 The highest peak is Mont Orohena (Mouʻa ʻOrohena) (2241 m).
 Mount Roonui, or Mount Ronui (Mouʻa Rōnui), in the southeast rises to 1332 m.
 The island consists of two roughly round portions centered on volcanic mountains and connected by a short isthmus of Taravao.

 The northwestern portion is known as Tahiti Nui ("big Tahiti"), while the much smaller southeastern portion is known as Tahiti Iti ("small Tahiti") or Taiʻarapū.
 Tahiti Nui is heavily populated along the coast, especially around the capital, Papeʻete.

 The interior of Tahiti Nui is almost entirely uninhabited.
 Tahiti Iti has remained isolated, as its southeastern half (Te Pari) is accessible only to those travelling by boat or on foot.
 The rest of the island is encircled by a main road which cuts between the mountains and the sea.
 Tahiti's landscape features lush rainforests and many rivers and waterfalls, including the Papenoʻo on the north side and the Fautaua Falls near Papeʻete.